 The possibility of AIS-140 is endless due to the rise, adaptation, and implementation of modern technologies.
 The technologies such as Artificial Intelligence, Internet of Things (IoT), Cloud technology and Machine Learning have a big role to play.
 If the government is able to incorporate these technologies in the ITS infrastructure, India will experience a completely different form of public transportation on the roads.
 This will make commute way more secure, convenient, fast and effective for the public.

-LocoNav offers your business solutions for Vehicle Tracking, Fleet Monitoring and Telematics.
+LocoNav offers your business solutions for Vehicle Monitoring System, Fleet Management Solution and Telematics Device.
 LocoNav helps you in optimising your operations and business while you focus on the growth of your enterprise!